teja-pola/developer-docs/docs/internships/selection-criteria.md

 #### Innovation

 Our ideas list gives an outline of what we'd like to see implemented, but do not limit your proposal to this bare minimum.
-Copying feature functionality from other sources without improving upon them is insufficient, Talawa must always be better.
+Copying feature functionality from other sources without improving upon them is insufficient, our code must always be better.
 Expand on the possibilities to meet our innovation requirements.
 We greatly value innovative features and approaches.

 **Front End**